|

 Eowyn peered through the door-shaped hole.
 "A hidden room!"

-"Let me go in first," said Legolas, drawing his white
+"Let me go in first," said Legolas, drawing

-his grip on his axe.
+tightening his grip on his axe.

 Legolas stepped into Wolfram's lair.
-It was a small space, furnished

-with two chairs, a dresser and a mattress.
-A padlocked trap door
+It was a small space, furnished with two chairs, a dresser and

-the door to the alley.
-It was closed, but not barredthe
+It was closed, but not barredthe occupants were clearly

-"it is safe."
+"Come through," he called "it is safe."

-There was a candle standing on the dresser.
-Legolas lit it and
+There was a candle standing on the dresser; Legolas lit it and

 held it aloft, and, in the pale light, confirmed what he had already